Concepción Chiquirichapa: Customs and traditions

 The festivity is celebrated usually from 5 to 9 December, being the main day 7, when the church celebrates in honor of the Conception of the Virgin Mary.
 In the cultural aspect of this village, on December 7 leaving the Virgin Mary in procession through the principal streets and avenues of the great blessings municipal shedding according to the beliefs of this people, upon entering the procession takes place the burning of the fireworks every year that is being developed in the churchyard.

 On 8 and 9 December, entertainment perform several musical groups in the churchyard, so people celebrate the holiday of this people as tradition and custom of indigenous Mam.
 The second holiday of this county is carried out on July 22 in honor of "Our Lady of Magdalene."

 Market day

 The market is on Sunday and Thursday in the city's main square.
 There is trade and also the happiness of sharing joys, sorrows, and sadness.

 Traditional wardrobe

 The costume worn by the women is the Huipil Red, black cut, strip, strip was produced by the same women in the municipality, the color is red huipil its meaning is the blood spilled by our ancestors cut the dark or black evening, the bar the nagual of Women, the belt force and purity of women.

 Typical food and drink

-Food is clearly typical among them we can mention the following: Pepi, Jocón, Beef tripe soup, chicken broth, bouillon Pata, Hoe and Raising Meat, Preserved Beef Chicken and Egg Wrapped including any vegetable (potato, huisquil, green beans, carrots and tortillas).
-And there is the typical drink and Such mass Atol.
+Local dishes include pepi, Jocón, Beef tripe soup, chicken broth, bouillon pata broth, preserved beef chicken and egg dishes prepared with vegetables such as potatoes, huisquil, green beans and carrots, often served with tortillas.
+Traditional drinks include atol and other maize-based beverages.